Vermont Reach Up

 Reach Up is Vermont’s version of TANF that helps families with children by providing temporary cash assistance for basic necessities and other services that support work and self-sufficiency.

 Services include employment placement, job training, career counseling, and help with college through the Post Secondary Education (PSE) Program.
+1

 As a condition of eligibility, Reach Up recipients who aren’t exempt are required to work at least 30 hours a week or participate in approved activities that will lead to a job.
-1
+2

 FAQ

-Who is eligible for Reach Up Vermont?
+Who qualifies for the Reach Up in Vermont?

 To be eligible for Reach Up, you must meet the following eligibility requirements: